microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/message-createreplyall.md

 |comment|String|A comment to include.
 Can be an empty string.|
 |message|[message](../resources/message.md)|Any writeable properties to update in the reply-all message.|

-When specifying the body in MIME format, provide the MIME content as **a base64-encoded string** in the request body.
-Do not include parameters.
+When specifying the body in MIME format, provide the MIME content with the applicable Internet Message Headers, all encoded in **base64** format in the request body.

 ## Response

 If successful, this method returns `201 Created` response code and [message](../resources/message.md) object in the response body.

 If the request body includes malformed MIME content, this method returns `400 Bad request` and the following error message: `Invalid base64 string for MIME content`.

 ## Examples